U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

-- Voiced by: Wataru Hatano (Japanese), Jarrod Greene (English)
+Voiced by: Wataru Hatano (Japanese), Jarrod Greene (English)

-A student from the General Education Department.
-He believes that the students of the Heroics Department are arrogant and wants to show them up, though the truth is that he's jealous of their "perfect" Quirks, which are suitable for the combat-heavy world of heroics.
+A student from the General Education Department, Shinso is cold, discreet and aloof yet very hard-working.
 His Quirk is "Brainwash", which allows him to control the minds of anyone who replies to him.

-- Bad Powers, Good People: He wants to be a hero for the same reasons Deku does.
+- Bad Powers, Good People: He wants to be a hero for the same reasons Midoriya does.
 It irritates him that everyone always treats his ability like a villainous power and act afraid of him because of it, despite his own determination to be a hero.

 - Compelling Voice: His Quirk in a nutshell, but only if he can get his target to reply to something he said first and he can still be very selective with it.

-- Conditional Powers: He can only manipulate the minds of people who verbally respond to him.
+- He can only manipulate the minds of people who verbally respond to him.